 If you’re lucky, you can find it being sold together with a matching flash unit and a delicious velvet case.

-In this review, I share my experience with Betty’s Revue 35XE before it switched hands.
+In this review, I share my experience with Betty’s Revue 35XE before it became her property.
 I am supplementing it with a few of her images for a broader spectrum of styles and film types.

 Build quality, design, and ergonomics.